JakeWnuk/ptt/README.md

         Transforms input by removing characters with provided mask.
   -t mask-retain -rm [uldsb] -tf [file]
         Transforms input by creating masks that still retain strings from file.
-  -t mask-sort
-        Transforms input by sorting full and partial masks based on calculated keyspace.
   -t mask-swap -tf [file]
         Transforms input by swapping tokens from a mask/partial mask input and a transformation file of tokens.
   -t passphrase -w [words]